Continuing Education Activity

 The American Society of Hematology 2019 guidelines recommend adults with ITP who are dependent on corticosteroids or unresponsive to corticosteroids for three months or more or are considered chronic ITP, second-line therapies are recommended.
-These include thrombopoietin receptor agonists (i.e. eltrombopag or romiplostim), rituximab, and Splenectomy.
+These include thrombopoietin receptor agonists (i.e. eltrombopag or romiplostim or avatrombopag), rituximab, and Splenectomy.
 The choice of a second-line agent is more individualized based on the duration of ITP, the number of hospitalizations, comorbidities, and desires of the patient.
-If a patient desires a long-term response and avoid surgery, then thrombopoietin receptor agonists are the therapy of choice.
+If a patient desires a long-term response and prefers to avoid surgery, then thrombopoietin receptor agonists are the therapy of choice.
 If a patient does not desire to take a medication for a long period of time and also avoid surgery, then Rituximab is the therapy of choice.
 Splenectomy should be considered for those patients desiring a long-term response but should be delayed until after the first year of diagnosis due to the potential for remission within the first year.

 The differential diagnosis for thrombocytopenia includes but is not limited to: